rclement/datasette-dashboards/README.md

 Try out a live demo at [https://datasette-dashboards-demo.vercel.app](https://datasette-dashboards-demo.vercel.app/-/dashboards)

 **WARNING**: this plugin is still experimental and not ready for production.
-Some breaking changes might between releases before reaching version 1.0.0.
+Some breaking changes might happen between releases before reaching a stable version.
 Use it at your own risks!

 ![Datasette Dashboards Demo](https://raw.githubusercontent.com/rclement/datasette-dashboards/master/demo/datasette-dashboards-demo.png)